The Tragic Dive: Harrowing Loss in the Indian Springs Cave

 In Florida, there is an area known as the Woodville Karst Plain that stretches from Tallahassee, Florida into the Gulf of Mexico.

-This 400-square mile (1036 km2) area is known as a karst landscape and is made up of limestone and other soluble rocks.
-The soft limestone easily dissolves in water, so rainwater and other flowing water slowly erode the rock over time.
-As a result of this erosion, karst landscapes are often littered with caves, underground streams, and sinkholes under the surface and steep rocky cliffs above ground.
+This 400-square-mile (1036 km²) region is characterized as a karst landscape, composed of limestone and other soluble rocks.
+The soft limestone dissolves easily in water, causing rainwater and other flowing water to gradually wear away the rock over time.
+This erosion leads to the formation of features such as caves, underground streams, and sinkholes below the surface, along with steep, rugged cliffs above ground.

 In fact, the Woodville Karst Plain is home to the largest underwater cave system in the entire United States.
 One of the surface connections into this expansive cave system is an unremarkable-looking pond known as Indian Springs.
 Located in Wakulla County, Indian Springs leads down into the Indian Springs Cave system that’s at least 300 feet deep (91.44 m) and at least two miles (3.22 km) long.